dask/governance/trademark.md

-If you are unsure whether your planned usage of the Dask trademark is allowed, or feel that you need specific written approval for your situation, please contact NumFOCUS at *INSERT CONTACT EMAIL HERE*.
+If you are unsure whether your planned usage of the Dask trademark is allowed, or feel that you need specific written approval for your situation, please contact the Dask maintainers at info@dask.org.

 Acknowledgements
 ----------------